nikitasharma14/Portfolio/_pages/about.md

 ## Current Role

-Currently, I work as a **Senior Researcher in Rehabilitation Care at Basalt Rehabilitation Center, Netherlands**.
+Currently, I work as a Senior Researcher in the Cardiology Department at Basalt Rehabilitation Center, The Netherlands, where I am establishing a research line focused on advancing technology-driven and data-informed cardiac rehabilitation care.

 My current research focuses on:

+- Data-driven insights for cardiac rehabilitation: Conducting retrospective analyses of rehabilitation data to understand patient characteristics, treatment pathways, and determinants of outcomes for supporting evidence-based care improvement and integration of rehabilitation data with the national heart registry (NHR).
-- Digital and hybrid rehabilitation pathways
+- Digital and hybrid rehabilitation pathways: Refining and evaluating digital and hybrid care models that complement traditional rehabilitation and support personalized, flexible, and accessible care delivery.
-- Patient-centered healthcare innovation
-- Behaviour change interventions
-- Integration of sensing technologies and AI in healthcare

-I am also involved in developing and evaluating technologies that support personalized health management and ageing well.

-## Research Interests

-- Digital health and healthcare innovation
-- Human–Computer Interaction
-- Human-centered Artificial Intelligence
-- Behaviour change and personalization
-- Smart environments and sensing technologies
-- Rehabilitation and healthy ageing
-- Technology adoption and implementation in healthcare
+- AI-supported rehabilitation decision-making: Exploring the use of sensing technologies and artificial intelligence to develop clinical decision-support tools that assist physiotherapists in estimating optimal training intensity, monitoring patient progress, and adapting rehabilitation programs over time.
+- Data quality and responsible data use: Establishing approaches to improve healthcare data quality, interoperability, and readiness for secondary data usage.

 ## Collaboration